vyoung831/Mintee/doc/error-reporting-and-handling.md

 # Build versioning
 To ensure that reported errors and crashes can be correlated back to the exact source code version, Mu follows a process of versioning builds based on [Twitch's iOS versioning practices](https://blog.twitch.tv/en/2016/09/20/ios-versioning-89e02f0a5146/).
 Mu generates and updates the app's build version everytime the project is archived for distribution.
-This is achieved by the following build phases, targets, and scripts, and configurations:
+This is achieved by the following build phases, targets, scripts, and configurations:
 1. Mu preprocesses `Info.plist` by defining the following project-wide build settings:
     * `INFOPLIST_PREFIX_HEADER` = `${PROJECT_DIR}/Versions/versions.h`
     * `INFOPLIST_PREPROCESS` = `Yes`